 Before you take the Spyder roadster on the road, you need to develop riding skills and strategies for managing risk on the road.
-The following exercises will help you familiarize yourself with the basic operation of the vehicle.
-If vou have experience with motorcycles or other motor vehicles, pay particular attention to how the Spyder roadster's operation and performance are different from vehicles you are used to.
+The following exercises will familiarize you with the basic operation of the vehicle.
+If you have experience with motorcycles or other motor vehicles, pay particular attention to how the Spyder roadster operation and performance are different from vehicles you are used to.
 Practice each exercise until you can perform it proficiently before moving on to the next.
 If you tow a trailer, practice all the exercises riding with the trailer.
 This section includes the following exercises: